SEE-Change is a community, not-for-profit group focused on local grass roots action in Canberra.

 The role of SEE-Change is seen as one of enabling groups of citizens to work together on projects that matter to them – rather than telling people what to do.

-SEE-Change is funded by the ACT government, which allows an office to be maintained in Downer and employment of an Executive Officer, Administration Officer and Project Officers.
+SEE-Change is funded by the ACT government.
+This funds the Downer office and part-time Executive Officer and Project Officer/s.